puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_comments.markdown

 Shell-Style Comments
 -----

 Shell-style comments (also known as Ruby-style comments) begin with a hash symbol (`#`) and continue to the end of a line.
-They can start at the beginning of a line, or partway through a line that began with code.
+They can start at the beginning of a line or partway through a line that began with code.

 {% highlight ruby %}
     # This is a comment